The Fear of Being Slim and the Kylie Syndrome

 If I think about this rationally then I know that the opposite is true.
 If anything terrible was to happen then I am more likely to cope better if I am healthier and fitter."

-This was an excerpt from a post I wrote in August 2005.
+I wrote this in August 2005.
 Sometimes I feel that I have gotten so close and I certainly seem to have a pretty good grasp of my mind's wicked workings.
 I have lived with these anxieties for a long time and in some ways they are almost like good friends and maybe I don't know who I would be without them?